maelhos/GroMath/README.md

 # GroMath

-GroMath is a programming language made for *Crytography* and *Crytanalysis* to hopefully be :
+GroMath is a programming language made for *Crytography* and computational math in general to hopefully be :

 - Cool syntax like SageMath
 - As fast as PARI/GP
 - As robust as Magma

 Without being :

-- Slow and spaghetti code like SageMarh
+- Slow and spaghetti code like SageMath
 - Horrible syntax like PARI/GP
-- $$$$ ...
+- \$\$\$\$ ...
 Magma

+The main focus are :

+- Aim for general programming as much as possible on the user side
+- Write optimized backend for known cases ($\mathbb Q, \mathbb Z, ...$) using *GMP* for bigint and *NTL* for algos
+- Always try to be "as optimized as possible" (to try and be better than SageMath on at least a few occasion O_o)

 ## Technologies in usage

 In this project, we wanted to experience the usage of LLVM to compile our language "the modern way", therefore having ways to cross compile easily and to add features for performances (s.a. phi nodes).
 Our objective was also to do something that merges our vision of what a "great" language could be :
-- On Mael's side, being able to use it in the context of CTFs (Capture The Flag) in his main category : cryptography.
-- On Narcisse's side, being able to have functional traits (and I hope pattern matching some day).

 ## Building the project

 The requirements are precised in the file `requirements.txt`, mainly taken from LLVM's install guide for the developpment branch.
 After this, multiple `.sh` files are provided and then it's time to execute GroMath !
+The current version is made to be built with llvm-20 which sadly isn't so available yet.

 ## Testing the project